rubadhanaraj/Final_project/README.md

 1. Ambreen
 * Created SQL queries for creating tables
 * Created SQL queries for analysis
-* Worked on JavaScript and HTML for the webpage
+* Created HTML code for the front end webpage
 * Deployed the webpage using Flask

 2. Rajesh